Programmes

 Research is a key area of work for ECPAT NZ given the lack of reliable Aotearoa-specific data on child sexual exploitation.

-It uses survey data, victim/survivor interviews and social worker experiences to build understanding of:
+Our most recent research, funded by Ministry of Justice and the ANZ Staff Foundation, used survey data, interviews, and social worker experiences to build understanding of:

 - the context of victimisation in cases of abuse with a transactional component;